-I, the undersigned individual, join Louisiana residents, workers and families in their call for a safer alternative to open burning of hazardous wastes at Camp Minden.
+I join Louisiana residents, workers and families in their call for a safer alternative to open burning of hazardous wastes at Camp Minden.

 I oppose the plan by the United States Environmental Protection Agency to OPEN BURN 15 million pounds of abandoned M6 propellants at Camp Minden, Louisiana.
-By definition, open burning had no emissions controls and will result in the uncontrolled release of toxic emissions and respirable particulates to the environment.
-M6 contains approximately 10 percent dinitrotoluene (CNT) which is classified as a probable human carcinogen.
+By definition, open burning has no emissions controls and will result in the uncontrolled release of toxic emissions the environment.
+M6 contains approximately ten percent Dinitrotoluene (DNT), which is classified as a probable human carcinogen.